 It’s easy to see the word ‘natural’ sprawled all over a brand’s website and automatically believe their meal replacement shakes must be healthy.
 But the truth is, labelling a product as natural is just that - a label.
 It doesn’t necessarily mean its good for you - in fact, depending on the ingredients, it could be the complete opposite!

 For example, the laxative product senna, is actually a herb, and can therefore be labelled as ‘natural’.
 But as we’ve already discussed, laxatives are totally not a healthy or sustainable approach to weight loss.

 So, while we always champion the use of natural ingredients, they don’t always go hand in hand with health.
-Even if marketing ploys inform you that a product is 100% natural, make sure to check each individual ingredient and ensure it will benefit your long-term health as well as aid in your weight loss journey.
+Even if marketing ploys inform you that a shake is 100% natural, make sure to check each individual ingredient and ensure it will benefit your long-term health as well as aid in your weight loss journey.

 Some dangerous drugs contain opium which comes from the natural plant, poppy